stacynwigwe/portfolio/projects.md

 ---

+_You'll find that each project featured in this portfolio reflects a different layer of systems thinking: from building ideas → to building systems → to building people → to building insights._

+_Together, they tell a story of how thoughtful structure transforms both technology and behavior._

+---

 ## Product Experiments (Highlights)

 In addition to technical and analytics projects, I explore **systems thinking, storytelling,** and **product strategy** through independent experiments.
 These projects reflect how I connect creativity with data-driven insight.